g2archie/UNet-MRI-Reconstruction/README.md

 * task_name is used in notifications and constructing the output folder.
 * task_type has three available options: 'train', which trains and store the model but not predicting the x_test. 'train_and_predict', which also produces a result.h5 file after prediction. 'predict', which only loads the model's weights and perform prediction.
-* email_notification If this is set to True, you will receive email notifications at the beginning of the job and *each task*, when any exception triggered, the end of *each task* and the job.
+* email_notification If this is set to True, you will receive email notifications at the beginning of the job and *each task*, when any exception is triggered, the end of *each task* and the job.
 * input_data_path: These are for the input data paths.
 * network_type:  It specifies the model to use in the task, available options are UNet3D, UNet2D1D, UNet2D2D and UNet3D_old.
 * batch_size:  Network hyperparameters.